Kauai: The Food that Keeps Me Coming Back

 South Shore:

-Mark’s Place: This trip I didn’t get to eat here (closed for the holidays) but I’ve come here every trip for the last 9 years.
+Mark’s Place: I’ve come here every trip for the last 9 years.
 This place is on the corner in an industrial/commercial area of Lihue.
 You can easily miss it, as there isn’t a sign on the front of the building.
 Their Mixed plate is enormous, and their Spam Musubi is fantastic, up there with Wailua Drive in.

 Mark’s Mixed Plate.
 The Beef Stew is the star here.